Skip to main content FR DE IT

 WWII Combat Wreck

-Advanced Good Now Signature Site
+Advanced Signature Site

 A genuine WWII combat wreck — a cargo ship bombed and sunk by Japanese aircraft in 1942, now one of the Gulf's most historically significant dives.